itsjerryokolo/OpenSea/README.md

 # OpenSea
-Subgraph for Defi Money Market Protocol
+Subgraph for the OpenSea Marketplace